TimWengefeld/pointcloud_person_orientation_estimation/README.md

 ### Try the examples ###

-By executing `sh src/pointcloud_person_orientation_estimation/classifier/scripts/orientation_example_precise.sh` you will receive some outputs like:
+By executing `sh src/pointcloud_person_orientation_estimation/classifier/scripts/orientation_example_precise.sh` a short sequence of example files will be processed cyclically.
+You will receive some outputs like:

     Estimation process without loading from disk took 75.8541 ms for feature extraction